CIS192/website/src/pages/basics/index.md

 else: print("i guess x is exactly 4")
 ```

-Sometimes, doing this code compression is easier to read, and helps the reader see symmetry in the logic.
-However, this is usually a bad idea since it can make the code feel cluttered.
+Sometimes, this compressed code is easier to read and helps the reader see symmetry in the logic.
+However, this is usually a bad idea because it can make the code feel cluttered.

 ### While Loop